aviramshm/my-company/README.md

-# cbrix Compliance Program
+# CBrix Compliance Program

-This repository consolidates all documents related to the cbrix Compliance Program.
+This repository consolidates all documents related to the CBrix Compliance Program.

 # Structure